tobiaskohler/Stock-Comparison/README.md

 ## Examples

 ### 1.
-The following code shows how to use the function to plot the "Close" prices of Apple (AAPL) and Microsoft (MSFT) between 2020-01-01 and 2020-12-31.
+Plot the "Close" prices of Apple (AAPL) and Microsoft (MSFT) between 2020-01-01 and 2020-12-31.
 The y-axis will be on a logarithmic scale.

 ```Bash
 > init.py -s AAPL MSFT -b 2015-01-01 -e 2020-12-31 -l True